 Before we get started, it’s important you know that designing a website with Wix can be done in two ways.

 Wix Editor is the standard website builder we know and love.
-To start, you choose from over 500 templates.
+To start, you choose from over 800 templates.
 Once you’ve picked your ideal canvas, you can drag-and-drop different text and image elements to customize it.
-The best feature of Wix Editor is the extensive menu of options to play with.
+The best feature of Wix Editor is its extensive menu of options to play with.

 So who is Wix Editor for?
 Wix Editor allows you to create a beautiful website in just a couple of hours or so.
-This makes it ideal for users such as:
+This makes it ideal for: